 - Place all ingredients except baking powder into blender.
 Blend for a few minutes until the batter is formed – you might need to help with a spoon in the beginning.
 It won’t be a smooth and silky batter.
 Instead you’ll still see pieces of barley.
 Don’t worry; this is how it needs to be.
 When the batter is done, mix or blend in the baking powder.

 - Line a round (or other shaped) 17 cm (7-inch) cake tin with parchment paper and pour the batter in.
 If you use a bigger cake tin, the bread will just be thinner and probably needs less baking.

 - Bake in 180 C (355 F) oven for about 40 minutes.
-The tooth stick needs to come out clean.
+The toothpick needs to come out clean.